|Not logged in|

 Judging the Applications

-The judges compared nominated teams in two categories - those with fewer than forty horses in training and those trainers with more than forty horses in training.
+For the 2019 LTCA the judges compared nominated teams in two categories - those with fewer than forty horses in training and those trainers with more than forty horses in training.
 The applicants were reduced to a short list of four in each category.
-The names of the trainers with teams in the shortlist were:
+The names of the trainers with teams in the shortlist for 2019 are:

 Benefits Gained from the Award Experience